-Pneumatic conveying systems use air to create propulsion that moves materials from one place to another.
+Pneumatic conveying equipment use air to create propulsion that moves materials from one place to another.
 Though other types of mechanical motion, like belt conveyors or screw conveyors, can be more efficient, pneumatic conveyors offer a number of advantages.
 When working with particular materials, pneumatic conveyors can also solve problems and reduce risks.

 Pneumatic Conveying Basics

 Pneumatic conveying must be completely enclosed.
 Since pneumatic systems rely on airflow, they won’t be effective if there is an airflow leak.
-For this reason, pneumatic conveying systems are particularly effective for materials that are very fine, such as powders and granular materials.
+For this reason, pneumatic conveying equipment are particularly effective for materials that are very fine, such as powders and granular materials.
 These substances are common across a wide range of industries, from pet food processing and food and beverage industries to mining and chemical processing to renewables and many more.
-The applications and advantages of pneumatic conveying systems are vast, but proper pneumatic system design is essential.
+The applications and advantages of pneumatic material handling systems are vast, but proper pneumatic system design is essential.

 Pneumatic Conveying System Types